Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - XDR gives you a combination of EDR and NDR.
 - It merges these two technologies and looks at what is happening at the endpoint and then checks the movement of attackers or malware across a network.

-> It combines EDR and NDR functionality with some elements of #UEBA User and Entity Behavior Analytics (UEBA)
+> It combines EDR and NDR functionality with some elements of #UEBA ser and ntity ehavior nalytics (UEBA)

 [[logrhythm - making sense of xdr edr ndr and siem.pdf#page=4&selection=27,29,29,25|logrhythm - making sense of xdr edr ndr and siem, page 4]]